-On occasion, people try to turn Labor of Love into something that it is not:
+On occasion, people try to turn a Labor of Love event into something that it is not:

 - We are not first responders to disasters or able to meet acute needs, though there may be Labor of Love people who can do such things on their own.

 - We are not a good option to provide services that involve a long term commitment to rehabilitate or reform chronic problems in someone’s life.
 We do sometimes provide triage for the heart, and an infusion of hope to people with chronic problems, but either local volunteers or other organizations may be a better fit to provide the longer term support when needed.

 - Because this work is funded and supported by people of mostly average means and do-it-yourself skill levels, there are practical limits on the scope and type of work that are wise choices for this format.
 Projects that attempt to address structural issues, that require licensing or permitting, that are beyond a modest cost, or that subject volunteers involved to significant safety risks are not generally good candidates for Labor of Love.